chombo-discharge/chombo-discharge/doc/sphinx/source/Obtaining.rst

 Obtaining PlasmaC
 -----------------

-Access to PlasmaC is currently granted on a per-user basis.
-For an access requiry, please :ref:`Chap:contact`.

-Once you have provided us with a public key, you may fetch PlasmaC by
+PlasmaC is obtained by cloning the following repository:

 .. code-block:: bash

    git clone ssh://git@git.code.sintef.no/~robertm/plasmac

-You will also need a version of Chombo, but we do not distribute this externally.
-Please :ref:`Chap:contact`.
+You will also need a version of Chombo, which you may download online.